rubocode/frontier.nvim/doc/design/tangent.md

 > derived the username _rubo_.
 > To this day, I use that prefix to derive unique names.

-At the same time, one should avoid too many concepts and distinctions when capturing the fundamentals.
-It is a bad idea to have a strategy of coding by convention and not provide first class language support for that usage.
+It is generally a bad idea to have a strategy of coding by convention and not provide first class language support for that usage.
 People end up creating automation in IDEs or other analytic tools later trying to police the conventions.
 Ruby on Rails is a good example (I believe that there was a _gem_ called [_RuboCop_](https://rubocop.org).
 A rather strange coincidence.
-Programming language design is an inherently arduous discipline.

 > A good decision is based on knowledge and not numbers.
 > **Plato**